Digital Motion X-ray (DMX)

 - Help determine the best treatment plan for your injuries

 DMX is a motion picture of the bones while a person is moving.
 It is a dynamic diagnostic tool, versus a static one, and can be used for all joints of the body.
 The scan is produced in real time, while the person is moving.
 Other terms for Digital Motion X-ray used in the medical literature or cineradiography or video fluoroscopy.
 DMX can show spinal and peripheral joint instability from ligament damage.
 Pain typically occurs with motion.
 By being able to see the bones in motion, DMX picks up the abnormal or excessive motion whereas MRI, CT scan and static x-rays do not.
+You could think about it this way: Static MRI is like a formal family portrait whereas DMX is the video of how your family really acts.

 DMX is an ideal way to document underlying instability in chronic joint pain